GammaMetroid/nifskope/README_GLTF.md

 # NifSkope glTF 2.0 Import and Export v1.2

+glTF 2.0 export and import are currently supported on static and skinned Skyrim: Special Edition, Fallout 4, Fallout 76 and Starfield meshes.
+Collision data, controllers and particle systems cannot be exported or imported, and there are a number of other limitations described below.

 # glTF Import

-glTF Import into NifSkope currently supports static and (with limitations) skinned meshes.
-Skeleton and material data are not imported.
+## Skinned meshes

+Importing skeleton data is not implemented for Starfield, and skin partitions (used by Skyrim) are not supported.
+Weights and bone transforms are imported for all games.

+## Materials

+Material import is limited to setting material paths, using the name of the material, or the "Material Path" extra data if available.
+Shader property data and texture sets need to be created manually, or copied from an existing model.

 # glTF Export

-glTF export is currently supported on static and skinned Starfield meshes.

 To view and export Starfield meshes, you must first: